-Not a lot of people are aware that copyright, trademarks, and patenting constitute a subject matter that is relevant to essentially everyone.
-Very few know about the patent process or specifics of patent rights and patent expiration.
-Knowledge of patent laws is crucial.
+Few people are aware that copyright, trademarks, and patents are relevant to essentially everyone.
+Even fewer know about the patent process, or specifics of patent rights and patent terms.
+Knowledge of patent laws is crucial to almost any business.
 To shed light on basic intellectual property and patent information, this article will focus on ten common queries related to a patent filing:

 1) What is the USPTO?

 The United States Patent and Trademark Office is the government agency responsible for processing patent applications.
-According to relevant patent law, it is tasked to grant US patents, register trademarks, and enable filers to benefit from patent protection.
+Pursuant to law, it grants patents and registers trademarks.
+It also maintains records of all US patents and trademarks that are accessible to the public.

 3) What can be part of a patent application?

-4) How will I benefit if I filed a patent application?
+4) How will I benefit if I file a patent application?

 Behind almost any patent application is the desire to gain profit.
-You ideally make money by monopolizing the market with the invention you disclosed.
-To maximize this, some get a filing date from the Patent Office and first test if there is a market for the product.
+You will ideally make money by monopolizing the market in the invention you disclose.

-5) What are a provisional application and a non-provisional application?
+5) What are provisional applications and non-provisional applications?

 Before you get a patent, you must first know which type is best for your circumstance.
-Generally, a successful nonprovisional patent application should be your goal.
-However, there are instances when one is not yet ‘ready for such.
-A provisional patent application, as the name suggests, is for those who will benefit from its being provisional.
+Generally, a successful non-provisional patent application should be your goal.
+However, there are instances when one is not yet ready for a non-provisional application.

-6) What is the first step to a nonprovisional application?
+6) What is the first step to file a patent application

 7) When should a provisional patent be applied for instead?

-If you suddenly were able to schedule meetings with potential investors or if you have come across an opportunity to go to market, you would likely have to opt for the provisional patent application process.
-Such is also filed with the US Patent and Trademark Office.
+A provisional application is useful if you need to disclose your invention for market testing, benefit from an earlier filing date, or both.
+For example, if you need to schedule meetings with potential investors or if you have come across an opportunity to go to market, it would likely be in your best interest to opt for the provisional patent application.

 8) What if my work is still in the final stages of development?

+This is a great example of when the more flexible provisional patent application is useful.
 You may have initial work done on an invention that could vary after product development and finalization.
-Here, the more flexible provisional type is extremely useful.
-You can disclose potential iterations of an initial prototype to avoid having to file a new application and start over.
+You can disclose potential iterations of a prototype to avoid having to file a new application and start over.

 9) Is getting a patent costly?

 When compared to a non-provisional patent application, filing a provisional patent is generally cheaper.
+However, the two are not equivalent or interchangeable.
 A competent Washington, D.C.
-IP attorney can help you look into your situation and help you decide if you should apply for either a provisional or nonprovisional patent.
+IP attorney can help you assess your situation and decide if you should apply for either a provisional or nonprovisional patent.

-10) Can patent lawyers help with a PTC application?
+10) Can patent lawyers help with an application?

 The filing system for obtaining a patent can be quite complicated.
-Knowing how patent applications are filed, especially if you have never filed a patent before, can be stressful.
+Figuring out how patent applications are filed, especially if you have never filed a patent before, can be stressful.
 A Washington, D.C.
-IP attorney from a reliable law firm can assist you with the public disclosure, initial patent registration, settling patent fees, and ensuring that the application for a patent was filed correctly.
+IP attorney from a reliable law firm can assist you with each step of the process, and ensure that it is done correctly.

 Get a hands-on patent attorney who can assist with your patent application.
 Contact our Washington, D.C.
-IP attorney at War IP Law for a free consultation.
+IP attorneys at War IP Law for a free consultation.